 Molecular studies of peptides at solid-liquid interfaces

-"Monte Carlo simulation runs were performed on a negatively charged model peptide (consisting of diblock units of aspartic acid and isoleucine residues) adsorbed at a charged model surface (consisting of CH₂ atoms) in vacuum, and in presence of various solvent compositions (by addition of cosolvents) to study the conformational and orientational aspects of peptides at solid surfaces:--Abstract, leaf iv.
+"Monte Carlo simulation runs were performed on a negatively charged model peptide (consisting of diblock units of aspartic acid and isoleucine residues) adsorbed at a charged model surface (consisting of CH₂ atoms) in vacuum, and in presence of various solvent compositions (by addition of cosolvents) to study the conformational and orientational aspects of peptides at solid surfaces:--Abstract, page iv.

 Chemical and Biochemical Engineering

 Journal article titles appearing in thesis/dissertation

 - Computer simulations and neutron reflectivity of proteins at interfaces

 - Conformational changes of peptide at solid-liquid interfaces: a Monte Carlo study

 - Effect of cosolvents on the behavior of peptide adsorption at solid-liquid interfaces

 - Extended reference interaction site model study of peptide adsorption at solid-liquid interfaces

 © 2005 Amol A. Mungikar, All rights reserved.